Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 - Can the verifier see the public input of the recursive proof?
 - Can a circuit receiving a recursive proof as input access all the data used in the inner proof?

-Understanding recursive zkSNARKs means understading and correctly answering these questios.
+Understanding recursive zkSNARKs means understanding and correctly answering these questions.
 This knowledge forms the bedrock of understanding how recursive zkSNARKs proofs operate within the broader landscape of zero-knowledge proofs, influencing both the design and practical application of these systems.
 The goal of this blog post is to make the answer to each one of these questions very clear.

 # Introduction & Motivation